tevezr7/Lantern-Veil/README.md

 Mainly worked on animation and Unity alongside creating and running scripts.

 # Sebastian Garay Guzman
-Environment & Creature Designer -
+Enemy Design & Blender Rigging -
-Worked on enemy prefabs
+Worked on enemy models
 Worked on inspiration for arena level
-Worked a little with Blender
+Worked with Blender to rig models for animation
 Mainly worked on animation and enemy creation alongside environment design.

 # Nathaniel Kirby